Formulating the Restoration of Distribution Networks as a Multiple Traveling Salesman Problem: Computational Results

-\subsection{Discussion on normalized unused work time vs. repair to travel time ratio and number of crew}

-Figure~\ref{fig:NUWT} shows the normalized unused work time (NUWT, can be viewed as a measure of crew utilization) as a function of mean repair to travel time ratio and number of crew.
-The repair and travel time parameters for Figure~\ref{fig:NUWT} are identical to those used for Figure~\ref{fig:AggRwdCrews}.
-As in Figure~\ref{fig:AggRwdCrews}, each data point in Figure~\ref{fig:NUWT} is derived from a single trial.

-Figure~\ref{fig:NUWT}(c) shows the normalized unused work time for the 123-node network.
-For a fixed repair time vector, when the ratio of the number of available repair jobs to number of crew is high (recall that we assume that all but the source node is damaged) and the time budgets are reasonable, we can expect that most of the crews will be 'maximally utilized', i.e., be engaged in either repair/travel for a substantial fraction of their time budgets, particularly when travel times are small (or alternately, large mean repair to travel time ratios).
+Since fractional job completions are not allowed in our model (rewards earned on job completion, provided electrical continuity constraints are met, are therefore all-or-nothing), the total work time (i.e., the total time spent on repair and travel) for any crew need not be exactly equal to the time budget allocated to that crew.
+We refer to this residual time as the unused work time for that crew.
+There is another reason why the unused work time need not be zero.
+Depending on the number of crews deployed and the time budget for each crew, it may be possible for one or more crews to complete their repair schedule strictly before their respective time budgets.
+In this case too, the unused work time will be non-zero.
+We define the normalized unused work time (NUWT), viewed as measure of crew utilization, as the ratio of total unused work time over all crews divided by the total work time of all crews.
+Figure~\ref{fig:NUWT123} shows the NUWT as a function of mean repair to travel time ratio and number of crew.
+The repair and travel time parameters for Figure~\ref{fig:NUWT123} are identical to those used for Figure~\ref{fig:AggRwdCrews123}.
+As in Figure~\ref{fig:AggRwdCrews123}, each data point in Figure~\ref{fig:NUWT123} is derived from a single trial.
+For a fixed repair time vector, when the ratio of the number of available repair jobs to number of crew is high (recall that we assume that all but the source node is damaged) and the time budgets are reasonable, we can expect that most of the crews will be 'maximally utilized', i.e., be engaged in either repair or travel for a substantial fraction of their time budgets, particularly when travel times are small (or alternately, large mean repair to travel time ratios).
 This should result in small unused work time.
 For large travel times, it may not be possible for crews to make multiple commutes, possibly resulting in a larger unused work time.
-Figure~\ref{fig:NUWT}(c) confirms this behavior.
+Figure~\ref{fig:NUWT123} confirms this behavior.
 We also observe that the unity repair to travel ratio is an elbow point of the family of NUWT curves.